okeuday/pest/README.markdown

          xmerl_xsd_type.beam:[809,813,852,862,871,898,908,917,942,952,961,986,996,1005] (xmerl_xsd_type:_/_)

-Module usage like the xmerl application using xmerl modules is redundant, but the output also shows indirect problems that you may not have been aware of.
+Module usage like the xmerl application using xmerl modules is redundant, but the output may be used to understand how Erlang source code could have security problems that are not reported by the pest.erl script when it is ran on the Erlang source code (due to an indirect function call).

 Author
 ------